BubbleCoding/GSE/Advanced Topics in Computer Graphics/sketch_3DGameOfLife/README.md

 -- https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life --

 Rules of my game of life:<br/>
 if a node has 2 neighbours it becomes/stays alive.
-If a node has less than 2 or more then 2 neughbours it dies.
+If a node has less than 2 or more then 2 neighbours it dies.

 Resources used to code:<br/>
 https://processing.org/